invicnaper/cmus-youtube/README.md

     -D_YOUTUBE_DL=1

-then write build the source using
+then build the source using

     $ make